Intervene – pain assessment

 Intervene Phase 2, funded through the CDPC, examined pain management tools and strategies used in the sector by studying four residential aged care sites.

 It found that there was a gap between what was available to treat and assess pain and what was actually being used in facilities.
 Training in pain management for staff is critical, particularly as previous research has pointed to the ongoing problem that people with dementia who are experiencing pain are often undertreated.

-Outputs from the project can be found on the Intervene Website and includes a three-part pain education video series developed in consultation with healthcare professionals working in the aged care sector to provide pain management education for frontline staff.
+More information and outputs from the project are on the Intervene Website, which includes a three-part pain education video series (see below) developed in consultation with healthcare professionals working in the aged care sector to provide pain management education for frontline staff.
 The videos, endorsed by Pain Australia, clearly explain current best practice in diagnosing, assessing, monitoring and treating pain.